damoscodehub/superagency/README.md

     > [Database Star website](https://www.databasestar.com/)

-* @miqueldespuig and @KateKatze, who I see had each made [one commit](https://github.com/bbrumm/databasestar/commits/main/sample_databases/sample_db_superheroes) at the time I used that database.
+* @miqueldespuig and @KateKatze, who I see had each made [one commit](https://github.com/bbrumm/databasestar/commits/main/sample_databases/sample_db_superheroes) at the time we used that database.